 Strategy #1: Change VPN Server Locations

 For instance, if you’re attempting to connect from New York, you don’t want to use a VPN server that is all the way in Australia.
-This small change can make a big difference.
+It may seem trivial, but this small change can make a big difference in your connection speeds.

 A server in a different geographical location should only be used if you’re trying to spoof your location to a specific country.